 The development of guidelines for delinquency case processing-whether mandatory or voluntary-should begin with an awareness of what constitutes effective juvenile court practice.
-Rather than starting out with an arbitrary goal of reaching all dispositions in 90 or 120 days, courts should first determine how much time is actually required for a quality intake procedure, how much for a thorough preliminary hearing, how much for an adjudicatory hearing, etc. These various time requirements (and the resource requirements they suggest) could then be compiled into a comprehensive body of case processing guidelines.
+Rather than starting out with an arbitrary goal of reaching all dispositions in 90 or 120 days, courts should first determine how much time is actually required for a quality intake procedure, how much for a preliminary hearing, how much for an adjudicatory hearing, etc. These various time requirements (and the resource requirements they suggest) could then be compiled into a comprehensive body of case processing guidelines.
 Such a process would be similar to the method used to develop the "resource guidelines" for juvenile court handling of child abuse and neglect cases recently published by the National Council of Juvenile and Family Court Judges (1995).
-State and federal policy makers should consider funding projects to develop similar "model systems" for delinquency case processing.
+Federal policy makers should consider funding a project to develop a similar "model system" for delinquency case processing.